frankiesanjana/mortgage-calculator/README.md

 ### Object Oriented Programming

 The program uses Object Oriented Programming in the main functionality of the calculator.
-An object is created called MortgageCalculator and the calculations are done by this object.
+An object is created called MortgageCalculator and this object is used to do the calculations.
 It takes the variables of interest rate, term and value of the mortgage, and uses the NumPy Financial function `pmt` to calculate the monthly repayment on that mortgage.
 From this, since we know the total duration of the mortgage, it is simple to calculate the total repayment over the lifetime of the mortgage.

 The example mortgages used in the program are instances of this class, as are any mortgages entered by users.